 Here are 12 things everyone should know about the minimalist running shoe trend.

 Minimalism Isn’t Dead, But Runners Do Love Cushioning

 It’s not the headline-popping trend it was a few years ago, but minimalism is alive and well.
-There are some great minimalist shoes available at stores now and more on the way for 2014.
+There are some great minimalist shoes available at stores now and more on the way.
 Within the trend itself, the “barely there” sharp end of the spectrum is giving way to modern minimalist shoes with a tad more cushioning and protection.
 For example: see any shoe made by Altra.
-Or, for instance, the new FiveFingers Bikila EVO ($120, vibramfivefingers.com), due out in 2014, is a 5-ounce road running shoe with the brand’s iconic articulated toes, built with a zero-drop (flat) profile, an 8.5mm thick outsole and 2mm of soft EVA cushioning insole.
+Or, for instance, the new FiveFingers Bikila EVO ($120, vibramfivefingers.com) is a 5-ounce road running shoe with the brand’s iconic articulated toes, built with a zero-drop (flat) profile, an 8.5mm thick outsole and 2mm of soft EVA cushioning insole.

 “As the knowledge of and interest in minimalist footwear grows, Vibram sees an opportunity to expand its offerings,” says Vibram president and CEO Mike Gionfriddo.
 “This line offers more of a mainstream appeal and addresses a greater breadth of activities and ages.”

 In other words, more cush.
 Even the updated barefoot-style Xero Shoes model called “The Cloud” ($49.95, xeroshoes.com) has an additional 3mm of EVA foam of top of the original 3mm rubber outsole.
 Meanwhile, Nike made waves recently with the release of its new Free Flyknit+ ($160, nikerunning.com), an already cushy and flexible Free 5.0 with a next-generation sock-like upper.